 Production has costs.
 It costs time and money.
 There is also an opportunity cost: a person could spend their time working at a job that pays money instead of spending time making art.

-If a business or person spends time and money creating something, it can be disheartening to see 100,000 copies of their art being illegally downloaded when they don’t make enough money from sales revenue to pay their expenses.
-They could feel like their time and effort has been stolen by people who simply make a quick copy of their work.
+If a business or person spends time and money creating something, it can be disheartening to see 100,000 copies of their art being illegally downloaded when they don’t make enough money from sales revenue to pay their bills.
+They could feel like their time and effort has been stolen by people who simply made a quick copy of their work.

-If you have to remake, or make, something from scratch, the same way that the artist had to make it, you may appreciate the amount of work that the artist put into it.
+If you have to make, or remake, something from scratch, the same way that the artist made it, you may appreciate the amount of work that the artist put into it.

 The bottom line is: If you like something, support the people who made it, or are making it.
 Financial support is needed.
-Likes, comments and compliments are good, but people need money to buy food to eat.
-Making art is expensive and people need to be able to pay their living expenses along with the cost of producing the art (business services, supplies, etc. cost money).
+Likes, comments and compliments are good, but people need money to buy food.
+Making art is expensive and people need to be able to pay their living expenses along with the cost of producing the art (supplies, business services, etc. cost money).

 But what if you can’t afford to pay for it?
 The business wouldn’t be making a sale anyway.

 In both cases, illegal downloads of a product could lead to word-of-mouth marketing.
-That, in turn, could lead to paying customers.
+That, in turn, could lead to customers paying for the product.